-bln Indicates that a blank test is in process OFF Indicates that the instrument has been turned OFF bLo Indicates that the instrument is ready to accept a sample PAS In the Maintenance Menu this menu item indicates the Passive Testing Option nEg Indicates, during a PASSIVE TEST, that the prior test result was negative POS Indicates, during a PASSIVE TEST, that the prior test was positive rbL In the Maintenance Menu this menu item indicates the Screen Test / Road Block Testing Mode CAL Menu item indicating the Calibration Mode Option Bat Battery power low - Change the battery FLO Lo Subject's breath flow fell below the instrument's minimum flow requirements before the minimum volume requirement was met.
+BlnK Indicates that a blank test is in process.
+OFF Indicates that the instrument has been turned OFF.
+Blow or BLO Indicates that the instrument is ready to accept a sample.
+PAS This menu item indicates the Passive Testing Option.
+NEG Indicates, during a PASSIVE TEST, that the test result was negative.
+POS Indicates, during a PASSIVE TEST, that the test result was positive.
+RBL In the Maintenance Menu this menu item indicates the Screen Test / Road Block Testing Mode.
+ACC Menu item indicating the Calibration/Accuracy Check Option.
+CAL Menu item indicating the Calibration Mode Option.
+BAT Battery power low - Change the battery after powering the instrument off.
+Flow LOW (C65) Subject's breath flow fell below the instrument's minimum flow requirements before the minimum volume requirement was met.
 Subject is given a preset number of attempts to provide an adequate sample before the test is aborted.
 Instruct the subject to provide a continuous sample with a moderate rate of breath flow.
-FLO Hi Subject's breath flow exceeded maximum allowable flow rate.
+Flow HIGH (C64) Subject's breath flow exceeded maximum allowable flow rate.
 Subject is given a preset number of attempts to provide an adequate sample before the test is aborted.
 Instruct the subject to provide a continuous sample with a moderate rate of breath flow.
-FLO InS Subject's breath flow was not consistent.
+Flow INS or FLO INS (C66) Subject's breath flow was not consistent.
 Subject is given a preset number of attempts to provide an adequate sample before the test is aborted.
 Instruct the subject to provide a continuous sample with a moderate rate of breath flow.
-FLO Cut Subject provided enough breath flow to capture a sample but their breath flow stopped too abruptly.
-Subject is given a preset number of attempts to provide an adequate sample before the test is aborted.
-Instruct the subject to provide a continuous sample with a moderate rate of breath flow.
-RFI Instrument detected possible radio frequency interference at the time of the test and aborted the test process. rcL Indicates that the result that is being viewed is a recalled test result from the previous sample.
-E03 Sensor Blank Timeout (> 60 seconds).
-Too long to establish Fuel Cell Baseline E06 Insufficient Sample.
-Subject unable to provide adequate sample on present number of sample attempts - normally 3 attempts.